SpamAndFlags 2020 - Environmental Issues

 We need to do the following:

-3. We get one point if the stdout or stderr of the executed process contains the content of /flag, which is created randomly before every script execution (FlagFragment\{[0-9a-f]{36}\})
+stdoutorstderrof the executed process contains the content of/flag, which is created randomly before every script execution (FlagFragment\{[0-9a-f]{36}\}) - If we get enough points, we will receive some flags

-5. Unique KEYs count only
+KEYs count only

 #!/usr/bin/env bash